Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Introduction and Main Results

 On the other hand, and still in the Brownian framework, it has been shown that non degenerate stochastic systems are well posed in a weak sense as soon as the drift function is measurable and bounded and the diffusion matrix only a continuous (in space) function.
-This is the celebrated theory of the \emph{martingale problem} put on complete mathematical framework by Stroock and Varadhan, see \cite{stro:vara:79}.
-Weak well posedness results for non degenerate SDE with additive noise have also been explored recently: Flandoli, Issoglio and Russo showed in \cite{flandoli_multidimensional_2014} that multidimensional non degenerate SDE with non-homogeneous distributional drift are well posed as soon as the regularity index is strictly greater than $-1/2$.
+This is the celebrated theory of the \emph{martingale problemma} put on complete mathematical framework by Stroock and Varadhan, see \cite{stro:vara:79}.
+Weak well posedness results for non degenerate SDE with additive noise have also been explored recently: Flandoli, Issoglio and Russo showed in \cite{flandoli_multidimensional_2014} that multidimensional non degenerate SDEs with non-homogeneous distributional drift are well posed as soon as the regularity index is strictly greater than $-1/2$.
 At the same time, Delarue and Diel proved in \cite{delarue_rough_2015} that the result still holds when the regularity index is strictly greater than $-2/3$ in the one-dimensional case.
 This last work has then been generalized by Cannizzaro and Chouk \cite{cannizzaro_multidimensional_2015} to the multidimensional setting.
+Note however that, in the two last mentioned works, the Authors assumed that the drift can be enhanced into a rough path structure.

-All the above strong and weak results strongly rely on the non-degeneracy assumption imposed to the noise and illustrate what is usually called, following the terminology of Flandoli, a \emph{regularization by noise phenomenon}.
+All the above strong and weak results deeply rely on the non-degeneracy assumption imposed to the noise and illustrate what is usually called, following the terminology of Flandoli, a \emph{regularization by noise phenomenon}.
 Here, the regularization has to be understood as follows: while an ordinary differential system could be ill-posed when the drift is less than Lipschitz (or weakly Lipschitz \cite{dipe:lion:89}), the analogous non degenerate stochastic system is well posed (in a strong or a weak sense).
 To obtain this kind of result, the noise plays a central role.
-A striking example to understand the phenomenon is the Peano Example : while the deterministic ODE
+A striking example to understand the phenomenon is the Peano Example : while the deterministic scalar ODE